AstroCGHA/NCEP-GFS/README.md

-# NCEP FNL-GFS Visualization Notebooks
+# NCEP FNL-GFS Data Analysis and Visualization Notebooks

 Visualizing NCEP/GDAS' FNL Meteorological Dataset, core of GFS Model, at 0.25 x 0.25 degree.
 These dataset can be queried via NCAR/UCAR RDA (https://rda.ucar.edu/) or